-To do this work you will need a copy of American History: Connecting with the Past (15th ed) by Brinkley, which you should pick up at lunch June 4, 6, and 7.
-Do not leave school without checking out a textbook!
-We will be available to issue books in room 319 during lunch breaks of exam week- Monday, Tuesday and Thursday.
 Because we will be discussing these topics at the very beginning of the school year, we strongly suggest you resist doing them until August so the information will be fresh.
-All work will be collected at the first full class meeting.
+You can expect that all work will be collected at the first full class meeting; whether that meeting is face-to-face or virtual.
 These are graded assignments so you should do your best work.